SS Central America: Legal issues

-Thompson was located in January 2015, along with assistant Alison Antekeier, by United States Marshals Service agents and was extradited to Ohio to provide an accounting of the expedition profits.
+Thompson was located in January 2015 by United States Marshals Service agents, along with assistant Alison Antekeier, and was extradited to Ohio to provide an accounting of the expedition profits.
 In November 2018, Thompson agreed to surrender 500 gold coins but then claimed he had no access to the missing coins.
 On November 28, 2018, a jury awarded investors $19.4 million in compensatory damages: $3.2 million to the Dispatch Printing Company — which had put up $1 million of $22 million invested — and $16.2 million to the court-appointed receiver for the other investors.
+Tommy Thompson (now 73) was released from prison on 4 March, 2026 after serving more than a decade behind bars.

 Subsequent events

 In March 2014, a contract was awarded to Odyssey Marine Exploration to conduct archeological recovery and conservation of the remaining shipwreck.
 The original expedition excavated only 5 percent of the ship, according to a court-appointed receiver.

 Universal Coin & Bullion, a precious metals dealer based in Beaumont, Texas, exhibited gold and silver coins recovered from Central America in May 2018.